LDFandinoR/RealTimeBusTracker/README.md

 ## 🏁 How to Run:

-Clone this project on your machine and drag and drop the HTML file into the browser.
-Click on the button "Show bus stops between two places" to see the marker move from one place to the other.
+If you want to run this project locally, clone it on your machine.
+Then drag and drop the HTML file into the browser. otherwise click on the project demo.

+Click on the button
+"Show bus stops between two places" to see the marker move from one place to the other.

 ## 🚀 Improvements:

-For future improvementes you should considere adding options so that the user can select which route they want to see.
+For future improvementes these could be implemented:
+[] Add options so that the user can select which route to see.
+[] Add view options to allow the user to change from light to dark colors as preferred [] Display a notification when the rout ends.

 ## 🔑 License information: